 In 2014 our son Harry Watkins arrived after a lengthy delay and four amazing midwives, who showed the NHS at its very best.
 He has now been joined by little Florence and both are growing up just like their Dad - loving life!

-I'm a keen cyclist and often to be found on my bike on our local roads.
+I'm a keen cyclist and often to be found on my bike.
 As a member of the RSPB and the World Wide Fund for Nature, I believe in the conservation of our green spaces - locally, nationally and overseas.
 The environment is very important to me and I am Chair of the Environmental Forum at Bright Blue, a leading Conservative think tank.

-If you would like to get involved with any of my projects to improve our area - political or non-political - please get in touch (firstname.lastname@example.org).
+If you would like to get involved with any of my projects - political or non-political - please get in touch with me at email@example.com .